 How To Cook Rice Noodles?

-Step 4: Continue pouring hot water into the other bowl with the oil until they are fully cooked (For a 3-quart pot, fill up twice).
+6. To cook them until they are tender, set a timer for 10 minutes.
+Pour boiling water into the other bowl with the oil to keep cooking them (For a 3-quart pot, fill up twice).

 What Seasoning Is Used To Cook Rice Noodles?